 The experience made Sage more determined than ever.
 “I don’t eat anything when I don’t know exactly what’s in it, and I never go anywhere without my EpiPen.”

-It’s sage advice (so to speak), as is that from Lisa Ferlaino, a 21-year-old communications student from Montreal’s West Island.
+It’s sage advice (so to speak), as is that from Lisa Ferlaino, a communications student from Montreal’s West Island.
 Last summer, she registered with eHarmony, the online dating website, because she was ready for a serious relationship with someone who would accept that she wanted a family and a career.
 In her profile, she didn’t mention her allergies to peanuts, tree nuts, dairy and legumes.
 It wasn’t because she was hiding anything; there simply wasn’t a place for it.

-Soon, Lisa was corresponding with a 21-year-old apprentice electrician.
+Soon, Lisa was corresponding with an apprentice electrician.
 They had similar interests and goals and when she e-mailed him about her allergies, his response was that her health came first.
 “And then I found out that his mom is a nurse,” says Ferlaino, “and I was like, ‘this is good.’”

 On their first date, at a coffee shop near her home, they spoke of family, their mutual love of tennis and Ferlaino’s health challenges.
 And for three weeks, they texted each other continuously.
 But when he returned from a family holiday in the Mari-times, they weren’t clicking like they had been.
 “There was no spark,” she says.
 “I deserve spark.”